-- James Chadwick (1891-1974): Chadwick discovered the subatomic particle neutrons, which was instrumental in understanding the structure and stability of atomic nuclei.
+- James Chadwick (1891-1974): Chadwick discovered the subatomic particle neutrons, which was fundamental to understanding the structure and stability of atomic nuclei.

-- J. Robert Oppenheimer (1904-1967): Known primarily for his leadership of the Manhattan Project, which developed the first atomic bomb, Oppenheimer also made important contributions to quantum theory and nuclear physics.
+- J. Robert Oppenheimer (1904-1967): Known primarily for his leadership of the Manhattan Project, which developed the first atomic bomb, Oppenheimer also made important contributions in quantum theory and nuclear physics.

 However, his contributions to nuclear physics were also significant, especially for his famous energy equation, E=mc², which establishes the equivalence between energy and mass.
 This equation is essential to understanding the release of energy in nuclear reactions, such as fission and fusion.